A Christmas Story Christmas: Plot

-In December 1973, 33 years after A Christmas Story, 42-year-old Ralph "Ralphie" Parker lives in Chicago with his wife, Sandy, and two children, Mark and Julie.
+In December 1973, 33 years after A Christmas Story, 42-year-old Ralph Parker lives in Chicago with his wife, Sandy, and two young children, Mark and Julie.
 Ralph has been taking the year off from his job to write his first novel, but its excessive length leads multiple publishers to reject it.
-Mrs. Parker calls to tell Ralph that his father, "the Old Man", has died, and the grief-stricken family makes its way to Hohman, Indiana to be with her.
+Mrs. Parker calls to tell Ralph that his father, "the Old Man", has died, and the grief-stricken family makes its way to Hohman, Indiana, to be with her.
 She gives Ralph two tasks: write his father's obituary and take up his mantle of making Christmas special for the family.

 Ralph's children befriend one of the Bumpus kids next door and have their snowman smashed by two bullies on a snowmobile.
 Ralph reunites with Flick, who now owns his father's old tavern, and Schwartz, who still lives with his mother and has run up a large tab at Flick's.
 While leaving the house to go ice skating, Sandy slips and sprains her ankle.

 As Christmas Eve approaches, the family goes to Higbee's, where Ralph miraculously buys everything Mark and Julie asked for while the children speak to the store's Santa.
 On the way back, Ralph's car overheats, and Ralph accidentally hits Julie in the eye during an impromptu snowball fight.
 After Julie receives a temporary eyepatch at the hospital, the family discovers their car was burglarized in the hospital parking lot; the presents are gone, and there is little money left to replace them.

 Back at Flick's, Flick offers to forgive Schwartz's tab if he sleds off a giant ramp.
 Schwartz manages to complete the stunt, but Mark breaks his arm sledding down the nearby hill afterwards.
 After Ralph is rejected by his final prospective publisher, he laments his difficulties but is encouraged by his mother and Sandy.
 Remembering his favorite Christmas with his father inspires Ralph to write a long article instead of a standard obituary; however, he leaves it on the desk, needing to prepare for Christmas Day.
 Mark and Julie get back at their bullies by building a snowman over a tree stump so that the snowmobile crashes.